What is Pro Bono?

 The Housing Counseling Program has engaged over 10,000 people in the organization’s 30-plus year history.
 The program offers one-on-one counseling and group classes to Habitat clients and the public at no charge.
 Through a new project, Austin Habitat aims to integrate a Pro Bono Financial Planning Initiative into the existing Housing Counseling Program.

 Working in partnership with the Financial Planning Association of Austin and the Foundation for Financial Planning, Austin Habitat will provide referrals to connect their clients with local financial planning volunteers from FPA Austin.
-If you are interested in becoming a Pro Bono Consultant for Austin Habitat clients, please contact Bill Parrott, Director of Pro Bono Services.
+If you are interested in becoming a Pro Bono Consultant for Austin Habitat clients, please contact Ross Patterson, Director of Pro Bono Services.

 We encourage our chapter members who are interested in working one-on-one with low income clients to participate in the financial coaching and other financial stability programs of Foundation Communities, a local non-profit organization that provides quality, affordable housing to individuals and families with low to moderate income.
 These financial stability programs provide an easy way to incorporate an ongoing pro bono commitment into a busy practice.
 Foundation Communities has established income guidelines for clients and performs the initial intake.
 It also provides training to volunteers on the issues of low income clients.
 The volunteer then signs up to work at the times that are convenient for him or her, and meets with clients at the Foundation Communities offices.

 Pro Bono Registry